Thelukepet/course/index.md

 + [Blackboard announcment](https://blackboard.ru.nl/webapps/blackboard/execute/announcement?method=search&context=mybb&searchSelect=_115038_1)
 + [BDR Assignment FAQ](https://github.com/rubigdata/forum-2018/issues/17)

+__Ideally, you complete the assignment at the end of the Thursday morning meeting.
+If you cannot attend or are too competitive to give up the quest for the highest Recall@15, then you may complete the assignment on **Sunday, June 3rd, midnight**.__

 ### June 24th: Final project

 The final project brings together everything we learned in the previous exercises: you will carry out a big data analysis on a large